iterative/dvc.org/static/docs/commands-reference/import.md

 in a way that it is tracked with DVC, so it can be updated when the external data source changes.

-The `url` argument specifies the Git repository URL of the external <abbr>DVC project</abbr> (both HTTP and SSH protocols are supported, e.g.
+The `url` argument specifies the address of the Git repository containing the external <abbr>DVC project</abbr> (both HTTP and SSH protocols supported, e.g.
-`[user@]server:project.git`), while `path` is used to specify the path to the data to be downloaded within the repo.
+`[user@]server:project.git`). `path` is used to specify the path of the data to be downloaded within the repo.

 > See `dvc import-url` to download and tack data from other supported URLs.